Henry F. Schaefer III: Career

+In 2023, Schaefer was the eighth highest paid faculty member at the University of Georgia, with a salary of $430,140.

 Research

 Research within the Schaefer group involves the use of computational hardware and theoretical methods to solve problems in molecular quantum mechanics.
 His contributions to the field of quantum chemistry include a paper challenging, on theoretical grounds, the geometry of triplet methylene as assigned by Nobel Prize-winning experimentalist Gerhard Herzberg; the development of the Z-vector method simplifying certain calculations of correlated systems; and a wide body of work undertaken in his research group on the geometries, properties, and reactions of chemical systems using highly accurate ab initio quantum chemical techniques.
 Many of these papers have predicted, or forced a reinterpretation of, experimental results.

 Awards and honors

 Schaefer was awarded the American Chemical Society's ACS Award in Pure Chemistry in 1979 "for the development of computational quantum chemistry into a reliable quantitative field of chemistry and for prolific exemplary calculations of broad chemical interest".
 The Pure Chemistry Award is given to the outstanding chemist in America under the age of 35.
 In 1983, he received the Leo Hendrik Baekeland award for the most distinguished North American chemist under the age of 40.
-In 1992, he was awarded the Centenary Prize of the Royal Society of Chemistry, London, with a citation that included "the first theoretical chemist successfully to challenge the accepted conclusion of a distinguished experimental group for a polyatomic molecule, namely methylene."
+In 1992, he was awarded the Centenary Prize of the Royal Society of Chemistry, London, for being "the first theoretical chemist successfully to challenge the accepted conclusion of a distinguished experimental group for a polyatomic molecule, namely methylene."

 In 2003, Schaefer received the American Chemical Society Award in Theoretical Chemistry and the Ira Remsen Award of Johns Hopkins University.
 In 2004, a six-day conference was convened in Gyeongju, Korea on the “Theory and Applications of Computational Chemistry: A Celebration of 1000 Papers of Professor Henry F. Schaefer III.”
-Schaefer was honored with the $10,000 Joseph O. Hirschfelder Prize in 2005 by the University of Wisconsin's Theoretical Chemistry Institute, joining a distinguished list of some of the best-known scientists in the field.
+Schaefer was honored with the $10,000 Joseph O. Hirschfelder Prize in 2005 by the University of Wisconsin's Theoretical Chemistry Institute.

-In 2011, Schaefer received the prestigious Ide P. Trotter Prize of Texas A&M University.
-Previous recipients of the Trotter Prize include Nobelists Francis Crick, Charles Townes, Steven Weinberg, William Phillips, and Roald Hoffmann.
+In 2011, Schaefer received the Ide P. Trotter Prize from Texas A&M University.

-In 2012, he received a Humboldt Research Award from the Alexander von Humboldt Foundation in Germany, and on March 29, 2012, he received the $20,000 SURA Distinguished Scientist Award, given to the outstanding scientist in any field in the 17 Southern states of the US, for fulfilling SURA's mission of fostering excellence in scientific research.
+In 2012, he received a Humboldt Research Award from the Alexander von Humboldt Foundation in Germany, and on March 29, 2012, he received the $20,000 SURA Distinguished Scientist Award from the Southeastern Universities Research Association for fulfilling SURA's mission of fostering excellence in scientific research.

 In 2013, Schaefer received the Chemical Pioneer Award of the American Institute of Chemists.

-On March 18, 2014, Professor Schaefer received the American Chemical Society Peter Debye Award in Physical Chemistry.

-In March 2015, Professor Schaefer was elected as an Honorary Fellow of the Chemical Research Society of India.
+On March 18, 2014, Schaefer received the American Chemical Society Peter Debye Award in Physical Chemistry.
+In March 2015, Schaefer was elected as an Honorary Fellow of the Chemical Research Society of India.
 He returned to India to give his CRSI Honorary Fellow award lecture on February 6, 2016, at Panjab University in Chandigarh.
 Schaefer received the American Institute of Chemists Gold Medal on May 8, 2019.